Methadone vs. Suboxone®: What’s the Difference?

 • Goosebumps

-1. Induction
+Induction Phase

-2. Rehabilitation and Maintenance
+Rehabilitation and Maintenance Phase

-3. Tapering
+Tapering Phase

-Longer treatment times link to better outcomes, but you can choose to taper off the medication at any time, as long as your doctor approves.
-Your physician will gradually reduce your methadone dose, being careful to avoid the onset of withdrawal symptoms as much as possible.
+Longer treatment times link to better outcomes, but you can choose to taper off the medication at any time as long as your doctor approves.
+Your physician will gradually reduce your dose, being careful to avoid the onset of withdrawal symptoms as much as possible.
 The longer the tapering phase, the better.

 Pros and Cons of Methadone